housinginitiative/learn_git/README.md

 1. Register a Github account if you don't have one.
 A straightforward rendering of your name is recommended.
 2. Join Penn's [Github Campus Program](https://github.com/upenn), which will allow you access to some features like private repositories.
+3. Join the Housing Initiative at Penn's github organization (this one).
+This will let you see the private repositories organized here (though this repo is public so you can see).
-3. Make sure [git is installed](https://happygitwithr.com/install-git) in your system.
+4. Make sure [git is installed](https://happygitwithr.com/install-git) in your system.
 If you have a Mac it's probably already installed.
-4. Download [Github Desktop](https://desktop.github.com/).
+5. Download [Github Desktop](https://desktop.github.com/).
 This is an GUI application to execute Git commands.
 You can also use the command line if you prefer (aka git-bash).
 Using the RStudio link to Git is clunky and lacks some basic tools like branch merging that are necessary, so the standalone GUI/command line option is recommended.

 Once you're set up, try cloning this repository then trying out some basic git actions like pushing and pulling; [this](https://happygitwithr.com/) is a great resource specific to using Git/Github with R.